 Why CRM in mechanical engineering is rarely easy

-Mechanical engineering companies have a particularly high density of information: data about customers and suppliers, but also about the project planning, procurement and maintenance of devices and large-scale systems is stored at different locations.
+It's well known that technical engineering companies have a particularly high density of information - from data about customers and suppliers to data about project planning, procurement, and data regarding the maintenance of devices and large-scale systems.
+All this vast amount of data is stored at several different locations.

 This information (CAD, disposition, IoT data, merchandise management, service contracts, customer portal/shop, knowledge databases, etc.) is usually divided into different data silos, can rarely be used together and in even fewer cases digitally for end-to-end processes controlled, monitored and made usable.